apache/tvm-rfcs/rfcs/0012-pipeline-executor.md

 * Use RPC to perform distributed computation cross multiple remote devices.

-* User can use Pipeline Executor to integrate pre-compute processing and pos-processing with network compute together and compute in same executor.
+* Users can use Pipeline Executor to integrate pre-compute processing and post-processing with network compute together and compute in same executor.

 ## 3. Guide-level explanation